 Net Promoter Score is calculated by segmenting customers into three categories based on their opinion of your company:

 - Promoters are happy, loyal customers who love your brand.
 They’re likely to spread positive word of mouth and recommend your company to their friends, colleagues and connections.
-Use them to get more business by encouraging them to spread their positive feelings to others.
+They should be encouraged to spread their positive feedback about your business to others.

 - Passives are customers who usually feel satisfied with your business, but aren’t especially enthusiastic.
 They’re unlikely to spread negative word of mouth about your brand, but there’s also a risk of them leaving for a competitor with a slightly better offering, once the chance arises.

 - Detractors are unhappy, unsatisfied customers who dislike your business.
 They’re far more likely to spread negative word of mouth and hurt your growth rate than they are to recommend you to anyone.

 - Non-respondents are the customers who decided to ignore your NPS survey.
 Even though they are excluded from NPS calculation, non-respondents is a customer segment that churns the most, even more than passives or detractors.